Singing with Emotion: Add Emotion, Expression and Feeling to Your Songs

 #1 Connect emotionally to songs

-If you can connect with the song emotionally you are more likely to sing from the heart, making you feel more confident and believable to the audience.
+If you can connect with the song emotionally you are more likely to sing emotionally, making you feel more confident and believable to the audience.
 Choose the right song and make sure it means something to you, it’s hard to be sincere about songs you don’t care about.

 Look over the lyrics and try and find out more about the meaning behind them.
 Caring about the meaning of the song you are singing instantly improves your performance as connecting with it will enable you to sing with emotion.